 To create a text annotation, use one of these options:

-Double-click the canvas where you want to create the annotation.
+Double-click the canvas where you want to create the annotation and select Create Annotation from the menu.

 Click the annotation box on the palette and then click the canvas.